 Ok back to cooking three pounds of frozen steak.

-I mixed up a marinade of orange juice, olive oil, lime juice, chopped garlic, chili powder, and honey, and warmed it in the microwave for a minute.
+I mixed up a marinade of orange juice, olive oil, lime juice, chopped garlic, chili powder, and honey (honey is paleo, but NOT Whole30 compliant – so leave out the honey if you’re following a strict W30 plan), and warmed it in the microwave for a minute.
 That isn’t entirely necessary, but I thought it might help warm up the meat to cook faster.
 I poured the marinade over the meat and left it to cook on high.

 The last thing I wanted was to still have a frozen chunk of meat at 6 PM and have to admit I was wrong.
 That’s the WORST.